-- The DTC and DATCs shall hold an initial meeting at the event prior to practice observation to review the submitted Coach Cards for inclusion of requirements (such as Hybrid Connection, Acrobatic DD limit for Tech Teams, etc.) OR any evident errors that can be flagged prior to the event (such as exceeding the set number of Elements, ineligible bonuses for that event, etc.). - The DTC and DATCs may watch official event practice times to familiarize themselves with the event routines and Coach Card declarations.
+- The DTC and DATCs shall hold an initial meeting at the event prior to practice observation to review the submitted Coach Cards for inclusion of requirements (such as Hybrid Connection, Acrobatic DD limit for Tech Teams, etc.) OR any evident errors that can be flagged prior to the event. - The DTC and DATCs must be onsite one full day before the start of the competition to watch official event practice times to familiarize themselves with the event routines and Coach Card declarations.
 Notes may be taken.
 DTCs or DATCs may not give any Coach Card/Routine feedback to any athletes once the event has begun (inclusive of practice). - The DTC and DATCs shall hold a meeting prior to each event to review the Difficulty Guide, rules, and their roles and to prepare in general for the specific event that they will be controlling.
 This includes discussing any notes they may have taken during practice that may better prepare them for the event. - The DTC and DATCs shall be seated independently mixed throughout the other competition officials.
 Two DTCs shall sit spread out on one side of the pool and one DTC shall sit on the other side of the pool - The DTC and DATCs will have communication with the Referee. - The DTC/DATC panel will operate as follows with shared and divided tasks for controlling/checking required difficulty components as per the AS Rules: - Technical Required Elements (TREs): Technical routines only verification that the athlete(s) did the TREs as declared and as defined in the rules - Hybrids: - -Declared movements: (Family/Level) and any other requirements as per the rules. - -Bonuses: Pattern Changes (team events only) - Acrobatics: Declared composition as per catalogue - Other requirements as defined in the AS Rules (Appendix 2, 3, 4 or 5)